 Nominations Open for the 2026 John Barnard Award for Uplifting Communities by Plantrician Project and Vitamix Foundation

-The Plantrician Project and Vitamix Foundation present the inaugural John Barnard Uplifting Communities Award
+The John Barnard Uplifting Communities Award presented by The Plantrician Project and Vitamix Foundation

 Vitamix Foundation